Boosting live sports ads

 Sure, you can go for ads during the sports breaks.
 But how about putting your ads where the viewers' eyeballs are?
 That's what is possible with banner ads around the area where the players are.

-To test the effect of such banner ads, we ran a Predict analysis of three types of games: soccer, basketball, and Formula 1.
+To test the effect of such banner ads, we ran a Neurons analysis of three types of games: soccer, basketball, and Formula 1.
 Here, we looked at how much attention banner ads would get while they were in view.
 Some examples of images are shown below:

 For each image, we drew Areas of Interest (AOIs) around each of the banner ads, and analyzed the attention level they got.
 This we then combined to compare the categories of ads.